How to report expenses and benefits you provide to employees or directors.

 - interest free and low interest (beneficial) loans

-You must still report these benefits on a P11D, even if you’re payrolling other benefits for the same employee(s).
+You must still report these benefits on a P11D, even if you’re payrolling other benefits for the same employees.

-Telling your employees
+Tell your employees

 Tell the employee that:

-Class 1A National Insurance contributions (NICs)
+Class 1A National Insurance contributions

-Find more information on how to submit a P11D (b) in CWG5:Class 1A National Insurance contributions on benefits in kind.
+Find more information on how to submit a P11D(b) in CWG5:Class 1A National Insurance contributions on benefits in kind.

-Example: employer wants to payroll the health insurance benefit to their employees.
+Example: employer wants to payroll the health insurance benefit to their employees

 They pay £600 per year, per employee for this.
+They tell their employees they’re going to payroll this benefit.

-Working out the cash equivalent
+How to work out the cash equivalent

 You work out the cash equivalent of a benefit for payrolling in the same way as you do for a benefit that you report on a form P11D.

 If you’re not sure what the value of the benefit is at the start of the tax year, you can make an estimate of the cash equivalent of the benefit.
-You can then adjust it later in the year when you know the exact premium.
+You can then adjust it later in the year when you know the exact value.

 - HMRC’s online calculator, or your own payroll software for company cars and car fuel